himanshuth2005/Omega_Hackers/README.md

 ## Description-

 Space Word Challenge is a simple word guessing game built using Python and Tkinter.
-In this game, players are tasked with guessing the name of a planet letter by letter.
-The game provides an interactive GUI interface for players to input their guesses.
+In this game, players must guess a word related to space within a limited number of attempts.

 ## Team Members: